ibm-cloud-docs/codeengine/app-tutorial.md

    {: pre}

 2. Run the `application get` command to display the status of your application.
 Notice the value for `Running instances`.
 In this example, the app has `1` running instance.
-For example:

     ```
     ibmcloud ce application get -name myapp